cheminfo/process-scheduler/README.md

 `Events`:
 - `change`: notifies a change of status.
 An object with the follwing structure is passed:
   - `id`: id of the process configuration that launched the process
-  - `uid`: the id of the process that updated its status
+  - `pid`: the id of the process that updated its status
   - `status`: Possible status are `queued`, `running`, `success`, `error`
   - `message`: the error message if `status` is `error`.
 - `message`: notifies that process has sent a message.
 The message sent by the process is in the `data` property
   - `id`: id of the process configuration that lanuched the process
-  - `uid`: id of the process that sent a message
+  - `pid`: id of the process that sent a message
   - `data`: data sent by the process